judgej/laravel-stuff/model-relationships/one-to-one.md

 # One-to-one

-* This relationship is not as symetrical as it sounds, as there is still a parent and a child entity.
+* This relationship is not as symetrical as it sounds, as there is still a primary and a secondary entity.
-  The parent instance must exist before a child can be linked to it.
+  The primary instance must exist before a secondary can be linked to it.
 * The database implements a one-to-mamy relationship for a one-to-one model relationship.
-  Care must be taken with the data integrity to ensure the one-to-one relatioship holds.
+  Care must be taken with the data integrity to ensure the one-to-one relationship holds.
-  A unique index can ensure no parent instance has more than one child.
+  A unique index can ensure no primary instance has more than one secondary.
   *I'm not sure the need to create a unique key is actually documented.*
-* The relationship can be set up so that a child can only exist with a parent (a `not null` foreign key), or it can be set up so a child can exist without a parent (a `nullable` foreign key).
+* The relationship can be set up so that a secondary can only exist with a primary (a `not null` foreign key), or it can be set up so a secondary can exist without a primary (a `nullable` foreign key).
   This second option is more symetrical, since an instance on either side of the relationship can exist without a matching instance on the other side.